sharmine-s/sql-databases/challenges/05_designing_schema_two_tables.md

 1. List all the nouns
 2. Decide whether a noun is an entity (a table name) or a property of it (a column).
 3. Decide the column types.
-4. Decide how the two tables will be related (which foreign key is needed).
+4. Decide how the two tables will be related (where the foreign key is needed).
 5. Write the SQL to create the tables.

 *As always with user stories, it's good to always really think about what data we need to store, rather than relying too much on the "extract nouns" technique, when it leads to awkward results.*